DhanoHacks/cinemaA-Z/README.md

 # cinemaA-Z
 CS251 Course Project

 Created with :heart: by team *Kyumt Cat*, consisting of Adyasha Patra, Dhananjay Raman, and Tanay Tayal.
+Features a database with ~1000 movies and tv shows.

 Usage:
 - Clone repository to local system, navigate to the folder and run `python3 manage.py runserver`